December is the end of the year, and it can be both a time of great joy and bitter sorrows.

 They like to connect and interact with people because they believe that this is how they can improve their personal and professional relationships.

-They are very ambitious, and they can sometimes get hasty with their decisions because of their impatience to see results and achieve success.
+December people are very ambitious, and they can sometimes get hasty with their decisions because of their impatience to see results and achieve success.

 They are also very influential in business and organizations.
 They love to socialize and make new friends and connections.

-They are very fun to be with, and they enjoy being the center of attention.
+Overall, they are very fun to be with, and they enjoy being the center of attention.

 December people love to be loved.
-They get high with praise and they want people to see them as someone honest and trustworthy.
+They get high with praise, and they want people to see them as someone honest and trustworthy.

 They don’t like dishonest people, and they stay away from people who cover up their truth by pretending.

-However, they can be short tempered and have a drastic change in personality.
 The good thing is that they are not egoistic, even if they take high pride in themselves.